Elypha/NoClippy/README.md

   - Option to disable report for encounters shorter than a configurable seconds (by default `30`)
   - Option to use `seconds`, or `minute:seconds` for encounter total time in the report

+Use [GitHub Issues](https://github.com/Elypha/NoClippy/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) should you have any question.

 # Installation instructions

-Choose one from the below
+Choose one method you like from the below

 - Add the following url as a custom repo source